TinyCircuits/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 ---

-Now let's add this animated sprite as a **walker** Sprite to our game!
+Now let's add this animated sprite as a **walker** sprite to our game!

-* Download this image to use for the Sprite:
+* Download this image to use for the sprite:
 <center>
 <img src="../../images/walkerSprite4x8-8.png" style="width:25%;border:1px solid black" alt="Animated Walking Sprite 4x8 (8 frames)">
-<br>(Animated Walking 4x8 Sprite with 8 frames)
+<br>*Animated Walking 4x8 Sprite with 8 frames*
 </center>
 * Make a "**setup walker**" function and a "**do walker**" function".
 * Add "**setup walker**" to run before your game loop, and add "**do walker**" to run inside your game loop just after "**do kite**".